On Virgin Sacrifice, Cannibalism, Sacred Trees and Sacrificial Dogs in Yellowjackets: A Mythreading

 A Gaditanian singer will begin to tickle you with her musical choir, and the girls encouraged by applause sink to the ground with tremulous buttocks.
 This amatory dancing with undulations of the loins and buttocks was called cordax.

-It seems like cordax was equivalent to the belly dancing or twerking of today, according to the filmmaker Diana Manfredi
+It seems like cordax was equivalent to the belly dancing or twerking of today, according to the filmmaker Diana Manfredi.

-A veiled and masked dancer
+A veiled and masked dancer (3rd–2nd century B.C, Greece) ©The Metropolitan Museum of Art |

 The Pleiades, daughters of the Titan Atlas and companions of Artemis were credited for the invention of ritual dance.
 They finally ascended to the sky by dancing and became The Pleiades, The Seven Sisters star cluster.

-Elihu Vedder (1885)
+The Pleiades Elihu Vedder (1885) ©Wikipedia |

 Now getting back to trees, Artemis was associated mainly with the following trees which were her respected epithets as well: Walnut (epi.* Karyatis), Laurel (epi.
 Daphnia), Cypress (epi.
 Kyparissia), Palm-tree (Leto gave birth to Artemis and Apollon under a palm-tree), Pine and Willows (epi.
 Lygodesma).